 Import duties add cost to products and in particular, the agriculture inputs and packaging inputs which add considerable cost to any final raw or processed products.
-Currently, import duties on such inputs are around 15% with an additional VAT of 15% - a substantial cost addition.
+Now, import duties on such inputs are around 15% with an additional VAT of 15% - a substantial cost addition.
 Critical for the soybean production is that imported palm oil is exempt from both import duties and VAT allowing processors to buy crude palm oil for one-third of the price of domestic oil production.
 Given the domestic supply shortage, these exemptions have likely been a key incentive for recent investment into oilseed processing capacity.
-However, on the other side, the exemptions also serve as a disincentive to the local production competitiveness, as the disparity between high-cost, domestic Soybean production.
+However, on the other side, the exemptions also serve as a disincentive to the local production competitiveness, as the disparity between high-cost, domestically sourced product and low-cost imported palm oil is too vast to incentivise domestic Soybean production.
 The government incentivises investment in agricultural production and food and beverages by processing through duty free imports of capital goods (machinery and vehicles) and construction materials.
-Investors must fulfil a series of requirements for the exemption, the most cited ones include: 1.) a requirement to employ more than 50 local workers; 2.) raw materials must be used to produce goods for export.
+Investors have to fulfil a series of requirements for the exemption, the most cited ones include: 1.) a requirement to employ more than 50 local workers; 2.) raw materials must be used to produce goods for export.
 These exclude small enterprises and products not used for export, which cover most businesses in the sector.